API Functions

 >>> from cruiseplan.api.config import ProcessConfig, BathymetryConfig >>> config = ProcessConfig( ... add_depths=True, ... bathymetry=BathymetryConfig(source="gebco2025", stride=5) ... ) >>> result = process_with_config("cruise.yaml", config)

-- cruiseplan.api.schedule(config_file: str | Path, output_dir: str = 'data', output: str | None = None, format: str | None = 'all', leg: str | None = None, derive_netcdf: bool = False, bathy_source: str = 'etopo2022', bathy_dir: str = 'data/bathymetry', bathy_stride: int = 10, figsize: list | None = None, verbose: bool = False) ScheduleResult[source]
+- cruiseplan.api.schedule(config_file: str | Path, output_dir: str = 'data', output: str | None = None, format: str | None = 'all', leg: str | None = None, derive_netcdf: bool = False, bathy_source: str = 'gebco2025', bathy_dir: str = 'data/bathymetry', bathy_stride: int = 10, bathy_contours: list | None = None, lat_bounds: list | None = None, lon_bounds: list | None = None, figsize: list | None = None, no_ports: bool = False, no_title: bool = False, no_labels: bool = False, no_legend: bool = False, verbose: bool = False, max_depth: int | None = None) ScheduleResult[source]

 Generate cruise schedule (mirrors: cruiseplan schedule).